 More Gas to the Eyes

-When shooting the Turbo K, especially on shorter barrels, I recommend using both an adjustable gas block (or adjustable bolt carrier group) and a gas busting charging handle, such as the Griffin Armament SN-ACH.
+When shooting the Turbo K, it may be a good idea to use both an adjustable gas block (or adjustable bolt carrier group) and a gas busting charging handle, such as the Griffin Armament SN-ACH.
 That is because the Turbo K, like many other traditional baffle stack suppressors, will send more gas to the eyes, due to the additional back pressure.

-I also like to use electrical tape to cover up the gaps where the upper and lower receivers meet, including directly below the charging handle.
+You may also want to use electrical tape to cover up the gaps where the upper and lower receivers meet, including directly below the charging handle.

 YHM Turbo K vs YHM Turbo T2